Three Cousins of Recaman's Sequence: Introduction

 \section{Introduction}

-Recam\'{a}n's sequence $\{R(n), n \ge 0\}$ is defined by $R(0) = 0$ and, for $n \ge 0$, $R(n) = R(n-1) - n$ if that number is positive and not already in the sequence, and otherwise $R(n)=R(n-1)+n$ (in the latter case repeated terms are permitted).
+Recam\'{a}n's sequence $\{R(n), n \ge 0\}$ is defined by $R(0) = 0$ and, for $n \ge 1$, $R(n) = R(n-1) - n$ if that number is positive and not already in the sequence, and otherwise $R(n)=R(n-1)+n$ (in the latter case repeated terms are permitted).
 Terms $R(0)$ through $R(11)$ are $0, 1, 3, 6, 2, 7, 13, 20, 12, 21, 11, 22$.
 The sequence was contributed by Bernardo Recam\'{a}n Santos in 1991 to what is now the {\em On-line Encyclopedia of Integer Sequences} (or {\em OEIS}) \cite{OEIS}.
 The most basic question about this sequence is still unanswered: does every nonnegative integer appear?
-The fourth author (NJAS) and several Bell Labs colleagues developed a method for speeding up the computation of the sequence, and in 2001 Allan Wilks used it to compute the first $10^{15}$ terms.
+The fifth author (NJAS) and several Bell Labs colleagues developed a method for speeding up the computation of the sequence, and in 2001 Allan Wilks used it to compute the first $10^{15}$ terms.
 At that point every number below $852655$ had appeared, but $852655 = 5 \cdot 31 \cdot 5501$ itself was missing.
 Benjamin Chaffin has continued this work, and in 2018 reached $10^{230}$ terms~\cite{CRSW}.
 However, $852655$ is still missing.

-Thirty years ago it seemed like a very plausible conjecture that every number would eventually appear.
+Thirty years ago it seemed like a very plausible conjecture that every number would eventually appear in Recam\'{a}n's sequence.
 Today, it is not so clear.
-For much more about Recam\'{a}n's sequence, see entry \seqnum{A005132}\footnote{Six-digit numbers prefixed by A refer to entries in \cite{OEIS}.} in \cite{OEIS}.
+For much more about this sequence, see entry A005132\footnote{Six-digit numbers prefixed by A refer to entries in \cite{OEIS}.} in \cite{OEIS}.

 A somewhat similar situation arose in connection with the third of our new sequences, $\{C(n)\}$, discussed in Sect.~\ref{SecC}.
-We have no proof that $C(n)$ exists for all $n$, and after reaching $10^{11}$ in our search for $C(44)$, we were beginning to have doubts.
-However, after considerably more computation using a different algorithm (described in~\S\ref{SecSiev}) we were able to show that $C(44) = 2783191412912$.
-Similar results for other hard-to-find values of $C(n)$ have convinced us that for this problem, $C(n)$ should always exist.
+We have no proof that the search for $C(n)$ will always terminate, and after reaching $10^{11}$ in our search for $C(44)$, we were beginning to have doubts.
+However, after considerably more computation using a different algorithm (described in~\S\ref{Sec4.1}-\S\ref{Sec4.3}) we were able to show that $C(44) = 2783191412912$.
+Similar results for other hard-to-find values of $C(n)$ have convinced us that the search for $C(n)$ should always terminate.